DayzdRB/24Radio/README.md

 6/5/26
 Today I updated the freq.josn to support the upcoming 1.1 update to show all frequencies on the main page I added /controllers API support

+6/6/2026
+I added a Frequency Data base with quick tune buttons I added a Knob tune increment button for easy tuning